zamfi/cca-programming-electronics-spring-2015/README.md

 Programming Practice!

 - **Assignment: Pick 5 of the 15 sketches below and recreate them, at least one must be animated.** Bonus points for adding flourishes to your sketches.
+Include the sketch number and your CCA username in the file name, and email them to me at [jzamfirescupereira@cca.edu](mailto:jzamfirescupereira@cca.edu) by 11am, Wednesday, February 4.

 - Not all these sketches are equally difficult -- in fact some are very challenging!